-The use of chemical skin peels to soften and improve the appearance of the skin, dates back to the ancient Egyptians.
+The use of Chemical Peel Treatments to soften and improve the appearance of the skin, dates back to the ancient Egyptians.
 Little did they know that they were benefiting from the superficial skin peeling effects of hydroxy acids – lactic acid in the milk they were bathing in and tartaric acid in the grape skins they rubbed on their skin.

 Today, scientists have identified numerous forms of acid which can be used to induce beneficial changes for our skin, including salicylic acid, trichloroacetic acid (TCA) and phenol.

 AM treatment morningWhen the first peel went on I felt nothing, when the second peel went on it felt like a deep moisturising maskThe face felt tacky all day, slightly orange in colour

 I decided to keep the peel on and apply the first night wipe over the top as I thought my skin could take itI applied at 10PM and until about 3AM it felt like my skin was tingling with sun burn, enough to keep me awake, as soon as it died down i was able to sleep

 Learning for next time- would probably apply at about 6PM to ensure I could sleep as normal

 Morning – face looked a little bit red, had a shower and washed my face with waterMy face burned for a couple of hours, remained red for the rest of the day as if I had mild sun burn

 Night- applied second night wipe and it felt normal not like the previous night

 Had shower washed face with water and started to notice th edge of my nose and my chin and lower cheeks starting to peel lightly then more heavily during the day

 Face continued peeling more, started peeling all over the cheeks and side temples, red blotches appeared on top of my cheeks my sensitive zone